armbian/documentation/docs/Developer-Guide_Welcome.md

 - although "aggregation" has been rewritten in Python, it still mostly works using the legacy principle, by scanning directories and files in a very complex and error-prone way.
 This is a source of many bugs and confusion.
 We plan to replace this with pure extensions eventually.
-- "minimal" images are far from really minimal.
-It is common to see "extensions" that actually remove stuff put there by the core.
-Those should be refactored.
-- board-side scripts (armbian-config, firstrun, hwoptimization, etc) haven't really changed with armbian-next, and are in dire need of a rewrite.
-They're also a source of many bugs and confusion.
-They also need to be extensible.
-- we've mostly working Kernel headers (linux-headers pkg) for 5.10+ including some vendor kernels; no kernel-headers for 4.x kernels. sorry.
-We've no plans to support this.
+- we've mostly working Kernel headers (linux-headers pkg) for 5.10+ including some vendor kernels

 ## Multiple u-boot's for same board

-Hmm.
-This is an interesting problem.
 We can build u-boot twice, using `UBOOT_TARGET_MAP`.
 Some example I did in https://github.com/armbian/build/blob/main/config/boards/odroidhc4.conf#L15-L20 may help.